Interview: forensic accident reconstruction with Pix4D

 Accident reconstruction teams investigate collisions and incidents to determine exactly how they occurred.
 This is crucial for understanding the contributing factors, assigning responsibility, and informing legal proceedings and safety improvements.

-For law enforcement, the aftermath of a crash presents a challenge: documenting evidence while minimizing disruption.
-Traditionally, this balance has been difficult to manage.
-Methods like hand-drawn diagrams and tape measures were time-consuming and often led to prolonged scene closures, causing significant impact to traffic flow and daily routines.
+Methods like hand-drawn diagrams and tape measures are time-consuming and often lead to prolonged scene closures, causing significant impact on traffic flow and daily routines, while also posing a security risk for the on-site team, especially on a motorway.
 While technologies like total stations and GPS brought improvements, the need for faster, more comprehensive scene mapping remains a concern.

 This is where digital mapping solutions step in.
 Faced with pressure to clear scenes efficiently without compromising the integrity of evidence, we sought a solution that could reduce documentation time while maintaining accuracy and detail.